World faces worst humanitarian crisis since WWII: UN

 He noted that 4.9 million people received food assistance last month alone.

-"Yet all parties to the conflict are arbitrarily denying sustained humanitarian access and politicize aid," he added.
+"Yet all parties to the conflict are arbitrarily denying sustained humanitarian access and politicise aid," he added.

 "Already, the humanitarian suffering that we see in Yemen today is caused by the parties and proxies and if they don't change their behavior now, they must be held accountable for the inevitable famine, unnecessary deaths and associated amplification in suffering that will follow."